Treatment of axillary hyperhidrosis (excessive sweating in the armpits) with SweatGland Control injections

-- Botox blocks the signals sent by the nerves to the sweat glands, thus reducing sweat production.
+- They regulate the signals sent by the nerves to the sweat glands, thus reducing sweat production.

-What is the procedure of a Botox treatment for axillary hyperhidrosis in the private practice of Dr. von Gregory, MD?
+What is the procedure of a Sweat Gland Control treatment for axillary hyperhidrosis in the private practice of Dr. von Gregory, MD?

 The treatment process:

-1. the skin under the armpits is either anaesthetised with an anaesthetic ointment or iced so that the treatment can be painless.
+- the skin under the armpits is either anaesthetized with an anaesthetic ointment or iced so that the treatment can be painless.

-- The effect of botulinum toxin is not one hundred percent immediate but builds up slowly.
+- The effect of active ingredient injections is not one hundred percent immediate but builds up slowly.
 The full effect sets in after about 14 days.

 - To achieve a lasting effect, the treatment is "usually" repeated at certain intervals.

-- How often a Botox booster should be performed depends on the severity of the axillary hyperhidrosis and on your personal wishes and circumstances.
+- How often an injection booster should be performed depends on the severity of the axillary hyperhidrosis and on your personal wishes and circumstances.
 Sometimes a few treatment cycles are enough to achieve a lasting effect.

 Individual treatment plan

-Henning von Gregory, MD, advises you personally and takes your wishes and needs seriously in order to find the optimal treatment rhythm for you.
+Henning von Gregory, MD, advises you personally and takes your wishes and needs seriously to find the optimal treatment rhythm for you.

-Although Botox injections are generally safe and well tolerated, there are potential side effects, although they are rare.
+Although Sweat Gland Control injections are generally safe and well tolerated, there are potential side effects, although they are rare.
 Side effects include pain and swelling at the injection site, headache, and nausea.
 Other side effects, also rare but serious, include allergic reactions, infections, and nerve damage.
-Dr von Gregory, MD, can also advise you on these in detail before treatment begins.
+Dr. von Gregory, MD, can also advise you on these in detail before treatment begins.

-The cost of Botox injections varies depending on the size of the area to be treated and the number of injections needed.
-Dr von Gregory, MD, will advise you personally and recommend an individual and the most suitable procedure for you.
+The cost of Sweat Gland Control injections varies depending on the size of the area to be treated and the number of injections needed.
+Dr. von Gregory, MD, will advise you personally and recommend an individual and the most suitable procedure for you.
 After the consultation, you will receive a cost estimate and a treatment plan for regular repetitions.

-Why the private practice of Dr von Gregory, MD, in Berlin can ideally support you with Botox treatment for axillary hyperhidrosis?
+Why the private practice of Dr. von Gregory, MD, in Berlin can ideally support you with Sweat Gland Control treatment for axillary hyperhidrosis?

 As a facial plastic surgeon, Henning von Gregory, MD, is very experienced in dealing with sensitive skin areas.
-Botox injections are often used for treatments on the face and for other areas of the body because of their good efficacy and very low side effects.
-Dr von Gregory, MD, has extensive experience with Botox injections.
-His skill, empathy and eye for detail set him apart.
-He only uses high quality products; with him you are in the best hands.
+Sweat Gland Control injections are often used for treatments on the face and for other areas of the body because of their good efficacy and very low side effects.
+Dr. von Gregory, MD, has extensive experience with Sweat Gland Control injections.
+His skill, empathy, and eye for detail set him apart.
+He only uses high-quality products; with him you are in the best hands.

-With hyperhidrosis therapy, a very good result can be achieved with a small amount of effort: Botox injections against excessive sweating in the armpits can significantly reduce sweating.
+With hyperhidrosis therapy, a very good result can be achieved with a small amount of effort: Sweat Gland Control injections against excessive sweating in the armpits can significantly reduce sweating.
 Those affected feel more comfortable, also because there are hardly any more unpleasant situations with soaked clothing in the armpit area.

-Does the effect of Botox treatment against axillary hyperhidrosis last longer in winter than in summer?
+Does the effect of Sweat Gland Control treatment against axillary hyperhidrosis last longer in winter than in summer?

-Regardless of whether it is summer or winter, the Botox active ingredient is gradually broken down by the body, which is why - especially in summer - a repeat treatment is usually necessary after approx. 4-6 months, sometimes even after 8 months.
+Regardless of whether it is summer or winter, the Sweat Gland Control active ingredient is gradually broken down by the body, which is why - especially in summer - a repeat treatment is usually necessary after approx. 4-6 months, sometimes even after 8 months.